Old Forest: Hobbits and the Old Forest

 In one of his letters, Tolkien explained that "the Old Forest was hostile to two-legged creatures because of the memory of many injuries."
-Among these two-legged creatures were Hobbits.

-When Gorhendad Oldbuck and his clan of Hobbits settled Buckland, they began to encroach upon the Old Forest, thus re-awakening its hostility to two-legged creatures that had first been aroused back in the Second Age.
+When Gorhendad Oldbuck and his clan of Hobbits settled Buckland, they began to encroach upon the Old Forest, thus re-awakening the hostility that had first been aroused back in the Second Age.
 The settlers soon found themselves under threat from the forest.
 They felt that the trees of the Old Forest were in some manner 'awake', and were hostile.
 The trees swayed when there was no wind and whispered at night, and they daunted intruding hobbits by tripping them, dropping branches, and driving them deeper into the forest.
-Deep within the Old Forest was the Withywindle Valley, which was the root of all the terrors of the forest; it could be a dark, evil and malevolent place.
+Deep within the Old Forest was the Withywindle Valley, the root of all the terrors of the forest; it could be a dark, evil and malevolent place.

 The Bucklanders therefore planted and maintained a great Hedge (also known as the High Hay) all the way along Buckland's eastern border, which ran right along the edge of the forest.
 This had occurred "many generations" before the War of the Ring.

 However at length (but still "long ago" before the War of the Ring), the Bucklanders found that the Hedge was under "attack" by the forest.
 Trees began to plant themselves against the Hedge and lean over it.
 To counter this attack, the hobbits cleared a narrow strip of land on the outside of the Hedge, felling and burning many trees.
-They also cleared a space some way inside the forest; this later became known as the Bonfire Glade.
+They cleared a space some way inside the forest; this later became known as the Bonfire Glade.

-The ruling family of Buckland, the Brandybucks (heirs of Gorhendad Oldbuck), owned a private gate in the Hedge, through which they occasionally dared the threshold of the Old Forest.
-Some of these visits seem to have been casual jaunts ("when the fit takes them"), to satisfy the Brandybucks' inclinations as Fallohides, who were "lovers of trees and of woodlands."
-But other Brandybuck expeditions must have been more practical, just plain hobbit-sense, to maintain the cleared strip.
-It was still in existence during the War of the Ring.
-At least one non-Brandybuck hobbit was reputed to visit the Old Forest: namely Farmer Maggot.
+The ruling family of Buckland, the Brandybucks, owned a private gate in the Hedge, through which they occasionally dared the threshold of the Old Forest.
+They also went in to maintain the cleared strip, which was still in existence during the War of the Ring.
+At least one non-Brandybuck visited the Old Forest: Farmer Maggot.

 The heir of the Brandybucks during the War of the Ring was Merry Brandybuck: a member of the Fellowship of the Ring.
-He had been into the Old Forest "several times", and he had a key to the gate.
-On Merry's advice, Frodo Baggins (the bearer of the One Ring) decided to attempt a traversal of the dreadful forest in order to evade the pursuit of Black Riders: the forest was considered the lesser of two evils.
+He had been into the Old Forest "several times", and had a key to the gate.
+On Merry's advice, Frodo Baggins (the bearer of the One Ring) decided to attempt a traversal of the dreadful forest in order to evade the pursuit of Black Riders.